agsb/milliForth-RiscV/README.md

 No human WORDS.
 It uses DJB2 hashes in headers,
     instead of size+flags+name+pads.

-Only use a IMMEDIATE flag, at MSBit (31) of hash, also NAN
+Only use a IMMEDIATE flag, at MSBit (31) of hash, also is NaN.

 ## For Size